-Why is ensuring the relevance and quality of higher education important?
+Why ensuring the relevance and quality of higher education is important

 Championing the STEAM approach

-STEAM is a multidisciplinary set of approaches to education removing traditional barriers between subjects and disciplines to connect STEM and ICT education with the arts, humanities, and social sciences.
+STEAM is a set of multidisciplinary approaches to education removing traditional barriers between subjects and disciplines to connect STEM and ICT education with the arts, humanities and social sciences.
 Doing so fosters knowledge transfer between STEM and non-STEM fields.
 It also helps to better contextualise STEM subjects in political, environmental, socio-economic and cultural terms.

 - strengthen the employability of recent graduates by improving skills planning and matching with the needs of employers, curricula design and career guidance